music-encoding/guidelines/_guidelines-dev/11-scholarlyediting/01-critapp/01-critappelements.md

 {% include mei example="critApp/critApp-sample215.xml" valid="" %}

+If interested in modeling such dependencies between witnesses, using markup from {% include link id="FRBR" %} is generally recommendable.

 If a source has additional content that is not found in other sources, an empty {% include link elem="rdg" %} element may be used to indicate the lack of material in the other sources.
 In the following example, source 1 includes material that is not found in sources 2 and 3:

 {% include mei example="critApp/critApp-sample216.xml" valid="" %}